cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 * If the project has had security disclosures in the past, listing these disclosures (and their CVE IDs) on a web page is a strong step in building trust with users.
-Everyone will have security issues at some point - how you handle them displays the maturity of your project.
+Everyone will have security issues at some point - how they are handled displays the maturity of your project.

 For further ideas around the security of your development process,